B-Czarnetzki/speechjoey/README.md

 If `--output_path` is not specified, it will not store the translation/transcriptions, and only do the evaluation and print the results.

 Note: The translation mode present in JoeyNMT isn't implemented for SpeechJoey yet.

+### Filtering

+SpeechJoey has an option to output the perplexity of a trained model for every example in your training data.
+You can use this to filter your dataset for noise examples.

+Run: `python3 -m speechjoey filter configs/speech_small.yaml --output_path your_outpath`.

+This will save the perplexities per line parallel to the specified train set to `your_outpath/your_data_set_name_perplexities.txt`,

+Note: This mode is currently very unoptimized/inefficiently implemented.

+### TODO
+Some things that SpeechJoey currently lacks:

+- Merge with up-to-date JoeyNMT (mainly multi-gpu functionality)
+- Translation mode
+- Pylint checks for added speech architecture code.